Keramatfar/bradford/README.md

 # bradford
-Finding three parts of a sorted list by equal sum.
+Finding three parts of a sorted list by almost equal sum.